Dream Daddy - Review

 Once the main arc of the game is more or less established, you can begin dating the other dads on the block through a spoof of Facebook, specifically designed to hook dads up.
 After a few dates more of the main arc around the daughter is revealed until there is finally a point where nothing more pertaining to that arc will be presented until the epilogue.
 However, your daughter is still an ever-present figure in many of the smaller stories pertaining to the dates with the other dads.
 So it is impossible to forget how important she is to the story.

-When you do go on dates, they're entertaining and interesting, with each dad filling a particular niche when it comes to interests and (most-likely) dating preferences for those interested in men.
+When you do go on dates, they're entertaining and interesting, with each dad filling a particular niche when it comes to interests and (most likely) dating preferences for those interested in men.
 They all seem like various archetypes at first, but most of their stories do go in some interesting directions that make them more than basic clichés or one-note characters.
 There are still a few dads who fall flat, or maybe just aren't as interesting as the rest, but Dream Daddy is still batting a solid average when it comes to the stories that play out for each suitor.

 Gameplay

 It is a dating sim, so there's not much to the gameplay, as you might expect.
 A vast majority of the experience is simply choosing an option that will get you a positive, neutral, or negative reaction from the person you're talking to.
-When it's not a series of multiple choice questions, occasionally you get to play a mini-game or two.
+When it's not a series of multiple-choice questions, occasionally you get to play a mini-game or two.

 These are perfectly serviceable and relatively intuitive; they often have to be with how few directions they ever give on how to play.
 You kind of have to think on your feet and do the best you can with what you've got in the short amount of time you have.
-Some of them consist of just getting timing down with your mouse-clicks to hit a ball in the right direction at the right speed, or some are just a simple match-3 game like Bejeweled.
+Some of them consist of just getting timing down with your mouse clicks to hit a ball in the right direction at the right speed, or some are just a simple match-3 game like Bejeweled.
 Nothing super new or innovative, but still appropriate to the date at hand.

 What I did notice in playing each of them was that you could succeed, and over succeed, but I'm not convinced you could truly fail.
 I'm alright with games like Super Mario Bros. adding mechanics to allow kids who may not be great at video games to still enjoy the experience with something similar to adding bumpers to bowling lanes.
-I'm less interested in those sort of mechanics when it comes to a game about dads dating other dads.
+I'm less interested in those sorts of mechanics when it comes to a game about dads dating other dads.
 If you're a dad, you better be able to deal with failure.
-You don't get participation trophies for reproducing...or at least you shouldn't...but I guess you do...nevermind.
+You don't get participation trophies for reproducing...or at least you shouldn't...but I guess you do... never mind.
 The point is: if your game is going to be about complex, adult scenarios with deep interactions between characters, the least you can do is give me a little more risk of screwing up my chances with less than a passing grade or even the possibility that one of them will dislike me by the end due to these failed interactions.

 Presentation